Longer dictation sessions — now up to 20 minutes

 What about iOS and Android?

-This update applies to desktop only.
-On iOS, the session limit is 5 minutes.
-Android does not enforce a maximum session duration.
+This update applies to Mac only.
+The iOS session limit is 5 minutes; Android has no maximum recording duration.

 Can I dictate for longer than 20 minutes?